pdf-tools-app/pdf-bot-legal/README.md

 ### **• Privacy Policy**
 Path: [privacy.md](privacy.md)
-Explains how the bot processes and protects user data, uploads, temporary logs, and subscription-related information.
+Explains how the bot processes and protects user data, handles temporary files, and describes the use of **Telegram Stars** for PRO features.

 ### **• Terms of Use**
 Path: [terms.md](terms.md)
-Defines user responsibilities, acceptable use, subscription rules, prohibited content, and service limitations.
+Defines user responsibilities, acceptable use, limitations of liability, Telegram Stars payments, and general service rules.

 ---

 ## 🔐 Data Protection Principles

-The PDF Tools Bot follows standard data-protection practices:
+The PDF Tools Bot follows strict data-protection practices:

 - No long-term storage of user files
-- All files are processed temporarily and automatically deleted
+- All files are processed automatically and deleted after the task completes
-- No manual review of uploaded documents
+- No manual review of uploaded content
-- No analytics beyond essential technical logs
+- No analytics beyond minimal technical logs
-- No sharing of user information except Telegram/Stripe for operational purposes
+- No sharing or selling of user data
+- No access to financial details (all Telegram Stars payments are handled entirely by Telegram)

 ---

+## ⭐ Payments via Telegram Stars

+The bot uses **Telegram Stars** as the only method to unlock PRO features.

+- Payments are processed exclusively by Telegram
+- The bot does **not** receive credit card, billing, or personal payment information
+- Refunds and Stars balances are managed by Telegram according to their policies

+---

-## 📌 Why These Documents Exist
+## 📌 Purpose of These Documents

-To ensure:
+These policies ensure:
-- Platform compliance
-- Transparent communication
+- Compliance with Telegram requirements
+- Full transparency about data handling
-- Clear legal boundaries
+- Clear legal boundaries for using the service
-- Safe use of the service for all users

-These policies help protect both the users and the owner of the bot.
+- Protection for both the users and the bot operator

 ---

 ## 👤 Contact

 **Email:** pdfbot.help@gmail.com

 ---